DiegoLing33/DiegoLing33/README.md

 ---
 #### Back-end development

 Yes, as I said I work with the back-end too.
 But I really dont want to publish my back-end projects, cuz its not good enough.
-I always had to write back-end, cuz I'm always develop everything with the best team - with my one.
+I always had to write back-end, cuz I'm always develop everything with the best team - with myself.
 It will be like a grace if one day I will be able to write the front-end application with no back-end.